 In the Water with North Island Kayak

-The four of us spent the whole day out on the water — split between paddling up the Lazaretto Creek which flows inland, and then into the ocean.
-Joe and I managed to spot dolphins, one of which surfaced just ten feet from my kayak.
-Although Jeffrey and Juergen weren’t so lucky, we all had an awesome time.
-Being outdoors on a perfect, warm fall morning, exercising muscles that haven’t been used in probably 10 years… it was a great way to spend the day.
+We spent the whole day out on the water, paddling up the Lazaretto Creek which flows inland, and then into the ocean.
+It was a wonderful day, the highlight of which came when a dolphin surfaced just ten feet from my kayak.
+Being outdoors on a perfect, warm fall morning, exercising muscles that haven’t been used in years… it couldn’t have been better.

-The kayaks cost us $40 apiece to rent for an entire day, which seems perfectly fair.
-They were of good quality — despite being total newbies to the sport, none of us were ever in danger of capsizing.
-And the North Island shop is perfectly situated; you can choose to go upstream, paddle over to Fort Pulaski, or just along the coast of Tybee.
-They also do day-long guided tours.
+The kayaks can be leased for the whole day, and are of good quality; despite being total newbies to the sport, none of us were in danger of capsizing.
+The shop is perfectly situated.
+You can choose to go upstream, paddle over to Fort Pulaski, or just coast along the coast of Tybee.
+They also offer day-long guided tours.
+If you’re in the mood for some action, check our North Island.

 November 22, 2010 at 7:02 pm